5 Things To Know About Bubble Tea

 1 – Bubble tea is wildly popular in the UK

-2 – It has a lot of different names
+2 – It goes by many names

 Bubble tea has a lot of names.
 Like, a lot.
 From bubble tea and boba to milk tea and pearl tes, we explored the differences and similarities between them in a previous post, Bubble Tea?
 Pearl Tea?
 Boba?
 What’s The Difference?.
 Because of this, boba novices can be confused.
 But whatever your favourite, you should know your pearls from your popping boba!